 Little River is a somewhat small town located in the state of South Carolina.
 With a population of 9,954 people and four constituent neighborhoods, Little River is the 48th largest community in South Carolina.

-The per capita income in Little River in 2010 was $27,990, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $111,960 for a family of four.
+The per capita income in Little River in 2018 was $35,607, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,428 for a family of four.
 However, Little River contains both very wealthy and poor people as well.

 The people who call Little River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Little River include German, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Little River include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Little River is English.
 Other important languages spoken here include Polish and Spanish.